Acervans/Hybrid-CRS/README.md

 # Hybrid-CRS
-Master's Thesis project, a platform to create Hybrid Conversational Recommender Systems leveraging LLMs.
-Provides Retrieval Augmented Generation to obtain recommendable items, and tool-calling capabilities to communicate with external functions such as specific recommendation models.
+Master's Thesis project, a platform to create Hybrid Conversational Recommender System Agents by leveraging LLMs.
+Uses Knowledge Graphs to obtain recommendations, and tool-calling capabilities to communicate with external functions to carry out the conversations.
+The platform includes functionalities for chatting with LLMs freely, with voice chat and web search capabilities.

 Deployed at https://hybrid-crs.vercel.app, with local backend proxy using [zrok](https://zrok.io/).